pliu/k8splayground/apps/airflow/README.md

 - understanding how Celery distributes and retries, if necessary, tasks to workers

 ## Testing
-If nginx-ingress is running, Airflow configuration changes and DAG changes can be verified from the Airflow UI on one's local machine.
+If nginx-ingress is running, Airflow configuration changes and DAG changes can be verified from the Airflow UI on one's local machine (the username/password is admin/password).
 The Flower UI can be used to verify worker configuration changes and to track tasks in the Celery queue.
 ```
 http://localhost/airflow
 http://localhost/airflow/flower